ningbioinfo/resume/README.md

 ## Other activities

 Workshop designer and instructor of workshop: *Introduction to bioinformatics analysis of GeoMX transcriptomics data with standR* in the Orchestra platform.
+Workshop was hosted in ABACBS 2022 conference.

 Course workshop designer and instructor of postgraduate course Genomics Applications (BIOINF 7150) in 2020.